dlebansais/Version-Builder/README.md

 If you put a call to VersionBuilder in Pre-Build events, your project will be recompiled with a new version number every time a file has changed, and the version number will not be incremented if you just do a "build all".

+# Certification

+This program is digitally signed with a [CAcert](https://www.cacert.org/) certificate.